The data challenge

 The API provides 3 ways to access the image data and the information extracted therefrom:

-- Images API: it returns the images from a defined area (within a bounding box or a point with a radius).
+- Images API: returns the images from a defined area (within a bound box or a point with a radius).

 - Map Features API: returns locations of objects (e.g., traffic lights, bicycle stands, traffic signs) extracted from multiple images as point features on the map.

 Figure 2: Segmentation of Maxvorstadt using the Object Detection Algorithm from Mapillary